 Sell via the Secondary Market: If you sell your shares through the Seedrs Secondary Market, you will pay a 1.5% transaction fee (min.£/€0.50) on the total sale and a 7.5% carry fee on any remaining profit.

-Investing in early stage businesses has traditionally been an illiquid asset class meaning opportunities to see are traditionally few and far between.
-An opporuntity to sell is called an exit event and so called because it provides Investors and Founders an opportunity to 'exit' their investment.
-These can come in the form of an IPO (moving shares from a private holding to a public market), a buyout/takeover/sale (an offer is made to buy a large number of shares thereby taking control of the company) - or anything similar where something happens to enable you to sell.
-We normally advise Investors to consider an investment in this class as is one that is held for 7 or 9 years.
+Investing in early stage businesses has traditionally been an illiquid asset class, meaning opportunities to sell are generally few and far between.
+An opportunity to sell is called an exit event and is so called because it provides investors and/or Founders an opportunity to 'exit' their investment.
+These can come in the form of an IPO (moving shares from a private holding to a public market), a buyout/takeover/sale (an offer is made to buy a large number of shares thereby taking control of the company) - or when any other transaction is contemplated that would enable you to sell your shares.

-Chapel Down, FreeAgent & Coinsilium – Canaccord Genuity Wealth Limited: £30 administration charge plus commission of 0.75% on consideration.
-For sales of consideration over £10,000, there is a £1 PTM levy fee.
+Augmentum Fintech, Chapel Down & Coinsilium – held through Canaccord Genuity Wealth Limited: £30 administration charge plus commission of 0.75% on consideration.
+For sales of consideration over £10,000, there is a £1 Panel of Takeovers and Mergers (PTM) levy fee.

 The EIS100 Fund product charges a 2% portfolio fee and that fee is taken from the capital invested at the time of investment.

 If you choose to invest directly in a business rather than through the Seedrs Nominee, you will pay a one-time investment fee of 1% of the amount invested, (max. £/€250) fee per investment.
 You will not pay any ongoing fees or carry fee to Seedrs.

 From the 1st of May 2021, the fee to make a Direct Investment will be change from 1.5% to 1% of the amount invested, the same as investing through the Seedrs Nominee.

 Other platform fees and charges